Shamilkv34/book/nostarch/chapter04.md

 Rather than a reference to the entire `String`, `hello` is a reference to a portion of the `String`, specified in the extra `[0..5]` bit.
-We create slices using a range within brackets by specifying `[starting_index..ending_index]`, where `starting_index` is the first position in the slice and `ending_index` is one more than the last position in the slice.
-Internally, the slice data structure stores the starting position and the length of the slice, which corresponds to `ending_index` minus `starting_index`.
+We create slices using a range within brackets by specifying `[`starting_index..ending_index`]`, where starting_index is the first position in the slice and ending_index is one more than the last position in the slice.
+Internally, the slice data structure stores the starting position and the length of the slice, which corresponds to ending_index minus starting_index.
 So, in the case of `let world = &s[6..11];`, `world` would be a slice that contains a pointer to the byte at index 6 of `s` with a length value of `5`.

 Figure 4-6 shows this in a diagram.